MinhKhangTran/next-mongo-vok-app/README.md

      - /create
      - /v/:slug
      - /profile
-2. Add MongoDB Atlas (backendish)
+2. Add MongoDB Atlas (backendish)✅
    - initialize a new Mongo DB✅
    - connect it to the App✅
    - create a new Vok Schema with mongoose✅
    - create API Route to read and create voks✅
      - /api/voks
-   - create API Route to read vok by ID, delete and update vok
+   - create API Route to read vok by ID, delete and update vok✅
      - /api/voks/[id]
 3. Style the pages using ChakraUI
    - initialize ChakraUI Provider